|

 During the first meeting, the trainer should explore your health history, fitness goals, and any exercise preferences.
 The initial interview and tests will govern the type of exercise, equipment, and level of intensity that are used.
 You may also be asked to complete several forms:

-•Physician Approval: A good trainer will require written approval from a physician for males > 45 yrs, females > 55 yrs, or anyone with 2 or more risk factors for coronary artery disease.
+• Physician Approval: A good trainer will require written approval from a physician for males > 45 yrs, females > 55 yrs, or anyone with 2 or more risk factors for coronary artery disease.
 The trainer may also request this if you: are hypertensive, have diabetes, had joint-replacement, have back-pain, had surgery recently, or are pregnant.
-Although not absolutely required for apparently healthy individuals, it is prudent for many people to discuss their training plans with a knowledgeable physician.
+Although not absolutely required for apparently healthy individuals, it is prudent for many people to discuss new exercise plans with a knowledgeable physician.

 TACTICS TO AVOID